KIMYUNMEE/TodayMe/README.md

-# Getting Started with Create React App
+# TodayMe : 오늘의 나

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).